BinovaGautam/medSpaTheme/levCompiler/project_context/tasks/sprints/sprint-4-industry-standard-customizer-architecture.md

 - [ ] Files have proper versioning (style-v1.2.3.css)
 - [ ] Performance improved by >50%
 - [ ] No runtime CSS generation overhead
+- [ ] All CODE-GEN-WF-001 quality gates passed

 ---